About streams

 Stream depots

 Streams are stored in a stream depot, which is displayed in P4V like this: .
-You cannot add a stream to a "classic" Helix Server depot.
+You cannot add a stream to a "classic" Helix Core Server depot.
 You can add streams depots through P4Admin or the P4 command-line client.

 P4V displays the stream badge both for the stream depot and the folder that contains the files associated with the stream.
 For example, the Depots tab shows //flow/D1 is a stream name within the stream depot named flow.